Mom guilt is real. We all know that. And working moms certainly feel it. You just feel like you can’t do anything right. Well, what about WAHM guilt?

 At first, I felt a little guilty about it.
 But then I realized that this isn’t real homeschooling.
 Right now, we’re “Lockdown Schooling,” as I’ve referred to it a couple of times.
 If I was actually going to homeschool, I’d join homeschooling groups on Facebook and meet up with other homeschooling moms in the area.
 But permanent homeschooling isn’t on the cards.

 With my children being 4 and 7, I don’t think they’re going to end up behind by not following all the work they’ve been set, either.
 When it’s come to French, I have no clue.
 I can’t even figure out what the hell is going on in the videos.
 So, after the WAHM guilt got to me at first because I didn’t have time to figure them out, I decided to hell with it.
 My daughter can watch the videos and do some of the stuff, but if she needs help, she’s going to need to get it from the French teacher next year.
 There will be some who aren’t even watching the videos.
+If you really want to catch the eye of the viewers, consider checking hiring an expert like Tracy, view her showreel here.

 The other work, my elder daughter wants to do.
 She loves having her “school work” hours, and has spent time working on whatever subject she’s given.
 We don’t get through all of it each week, and some weeks she runs out of stuff.
 I don’t give her extra.
 Instead, I encourage her to read.